Monte9/nft-sales-bot/README.md

 ## NFT FLIPPING McBOT

 Beep Boop!
 I am a Twitter bot that tweets about NFT sales along with the flipping %.
 This is unlike any other Twitter NFT bot as it:
-- shows thre profit or loss % of the flip
+- shows the profit or loss % of the flip
 - works for the top 3 NFT projects - CryptoPunks, Bored Apes & Cool Cats.

 You can find me tweeting here: [Dear Earth](https://twitter.com/dearearth_)